-Westmount Community School is the home of two, full-day Michif early learning programs, Ma Taant sa Plaas (Pre-K) and Kindergarten.
+Westmount Community School is the home of Mii Taant leur Plaas (Auntie's Place), a Michif early learning program offering prekindergarten and kindergarten programs.

 Children ages 3, 4, and 5 will learn the Michif language and culture through play and exploration, storytelling, and songs with an increased focus on traditions, customs, and beliefs.
 These essential learning experiences are taught by Michif/Métis teachers and supported by Lii Vyeu (Old Peoples), language speakers, knowledge keepers, community, partners, and families.

 - Language acquisition

 The prekindergarten program operates Monday to Thursday (half day and fully day), and the kindergarten program operates Monday to Friday (full day).

 This early learning program receives funding from Métis Nation-Saskatchewan.
 The funding provides for a Michif Language Keeper and teacher staffing, an extended school day for students, professional learning opportunities, and the creation and distribution of Métis/Michif resources.

 Note: Preference will be given to families and their children who self-identify as Métis/Michif.
 Family engagement is essential for the revitalization of the Michif language.
 The purpose of family engagement reflects the importance of the traditional role of Métis/Michif families in the development of a child's identity and learning.